Jamesduongrx/Stock-Chatbot/README.md

 	* Performs Article Searches with Google API: Incorporates the latest news and trends.
 	* Implements Retrieval-Augmented Generation (RAG): Enhances context-driven answers by combining retrieved data with AI-generated insights.

-This chatbot is built to offer precise, actionable advice to assist users in navigating complex financial landscapes efficiently.
-Whether you’re preparing an investment pitch or looking for real-time market insights, the Stock Recommendation Chatbot provides the tools and knowledge you need.
+This chatbot is built to offer precise, actionable advice to assist users in navigating intricate financial landscapes efficiently.

 ---